Helping People Exposed to Asbestos in the Workplace

 Airborne levels of asbestos are never to exceed legal worker exposure limits.
 Where the exposure does, employers are required to further protect workers by establishing regulated areas, controlling certain work practices and instituting engineering controls to reduce the airborne levels.
 The employer is required to ensure exposure is reduced by using administrative controls and provide for the wearing of personal protective equipment.
 Medical monitoring of workers is also required when legal limits and exposure times are exceeded.

 Talk to a Mesothelioma Lawyer About Your Options

 It is never too early to discuss your legal options with a lawyer who is experienced in handling mesothelioma and other asbestos exposure lawsuits.
 If you worked in construction, shipbuilding or another industry where you were exposed to asbestos and are now experiencing health problems, an attorney at our firm may be able to help you.
 We can advise you of your options at this point, even if you have not been diagnosed with mesothelioma specifically but are experiencing other medical problems.
 You may be entitled to financial compensation that will cover your medical care, making it easier on you and your family to make ends meet.

 If you would like more information about this deadly form of cancer and your options as a worker who was exposed to asbestos, please contact an attorney at Napoli Shkolnik PLLC today.
 We represent workers across the United States and offer a free consultation to review your claim.
-Our headquarters are located in New York City and we have fully-staffed offices in six other states, including Delaware, New Jersey, Pennsylvania, Illinois and Florida.
+Our headquarters are located in New York City and we have fully-staffed offices in six other states, including Delaware, New Jersey, Illinois and Florida.